 End Result as Promised

-Because I have Japanese hair straightening, I simply waited for my hair to dry to see the final result.
-The color was pretty close to my natural color and I was surprised that even though I’d forgotten to put the stain guard around my neck hairline that I didn’t spy any stains on my skin or scalp.
+Because I have Japanese hair straightening, I waited for my hair to dry to see the final result.
+The color was pretty close to my natural color, and I was surprised that even though I’d forgotten to put the stain guard around my neck hairline, I didn’t spy any stains on my skin or scalp.